Written byConnie Yang

 You connect the power adapter to your MacBook Pro but do not see the LED indicator light flashing.
-In fact, your MacBook Pro is not charging.
-You worry about this intractable issue because your MacBook won't turn on soon due to running out of power.
+You may wonder why your MacBook Pro is not charging.
+You should get your hands on this intractable issue because soon it will run out of power and then MacBook won't turn on.

 Take a breath!
-Here, we'll analyze this issue and offer you some efficient solutions.
-After that, your MacBook Pro will back to normal for your use.
+Here, we'll analyze this issue and offer you some practical solutions.
+Your MacBook Pro will back to normal for your use.